RHAALiebrand/DataAnalytics/README.md

 Dear visitor,

 This folder contains several data-related projects I did the last year.
-Note that this folder is work in progress as I wrote all my scripts in Spyder and would like to covert them to Jupyter for visualisation purposes.
+Note that this folder is work in progress as I wrote all my scripts in Spyder and would like to covert them to Jupyter for visualisation and presentation purposes.

 These projects were fully volotarily and purely done because of my interest and curiosity.
 The knowledge required to complete these courses was gathered by means of several resources: